 Will the interest payments be fully franked?

-IAG has indicated it expects future interest payments beyond 30 June 2019 to command franking between 70% and 100%.
+IAG expects a reduced level of franking will apply to any ordinary dividends that it may declare and pay during calendar 2021.
 If an interest payment is not fully franked, then it will be increased (or grossed-up) to compensate for the unfranked component.

 If a shareholding has been marked as lost for a period of six years or more due to postal mail being returned or undelivered, dividends and shares may be transferred to the Australian Securities and Investments Commission (ASIC).
 To claim any shares or outstanding dividends that have been transferred, you need to contact ASIC via its website or on 1300 300 630.

 Dividend payments that remain outstanding for six years or more may have been transferred to the Office of State Revenue (OSR).
 You will need to contact OSR on 1300 366 016 to claim any dividends that may have been transferred.